TheTechAmazon/alx-low_level_programming/0x08-recursion/README.md

-This project teas the process by which a function call itself directly or indirectly.
+This project teaches the process by which a function call itself directly or indirectly.

 The project code is 0x08.
 C - Recursion in the ALX-low-levele-programming.